sijanthapa171/sijanthapa171/README.md

 👾 I'm **SIJANツ**.

-Next.js developer as a programmer and innovator.
+Programmer and innovator.
 He loves traveling, exploring new places and seeking inspiration in new projects.
 He is driven by the necessity to make his creative concepts real.

 🐁 I work on terminal and Neovim.